chef-boneyard/chef-rfc/rfc041-server-api-versioning.md

     so that all my nodes continue to converge even as Chef Server API continues to mature.

     As a developer of the Chef Server API,
-    I want to be able to add potentially breaking feabtures without breaking customers on supported versions so that the state of the Server API can continue to advance.
+    I want to be able to add potentially breaking features without breaking customers on supported versions so that the state of the Server API can continue to advance.

 ## Specification